writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 3. Enter your question and select **Submit your question**.

 If there is time, a moderator will ask the question to the speaker.
+Note that the moderator might put their own twist on the questions or their order.

 View all questions asked and vote for those you find most interesting in the **Questions** tab.
 If your question isn’t asked live, chat with the speaker later and make a connection!